-Then at the next election Conservatives have 265 seats Labour have 277 The path to victory More in Common has also modelled approximately how many seats the Conservatives could win if they expanded their voter base by taking votes from the Liberal Democrats.
+Then at the next election

+Conservatives have 265 seats

+Labour have 277

+The path to victory

+More in Common has also modelled approximately how many seats the Conservatives could win if they expanded their voter base by taking votes from the Liberal Democrats.

 A strategy that pulls voters back from Labour and the Liberal Democrats may give the Conservatives the best chance of regaining power at the next election.
 This would give the Conservative's a bare majority, more seats than under a purely unite the right strategy - but not enough over the longer term.
 Instead, a combined approach of reaching Reform and centrist voters is needed to restore the Conservative Party as a governing coalition.
 This is based on how many Liberal Democrat voters say they are likely to vote Conservative next time, and how many Conservatives say they would never vote Liberal Democrat.
 Assuming no other changes in votes or turnout.

-A 'defend the centre' strategy: If 25% of 2024 Liberal Democrats are encouraged to vote Conservative...
-This could push 10% of 2024 Conservatives to Reform...
-If Labour stay If Labour are weak... strong...
-Then at the next election Then at the next election Conservatives Conservatives have 163 seats have 325 seats Labour have 412 Labour have 245 The path to victory The most viable scenario for the Conservatives, and the one that guarantees them a stable majority in parliament, involves regaining votes from all sides.
+The path to victory The most viable scenario for the Conservatives, and the one that guarantees them a stable majority in parliament, involves regaining votes from all sides.
 One way of doing so would be starting with those 2024 Labour and Liberal Democrat voters who say they would consider voting Conservative.
 Then, it is possible that Reform voters who are already committed to voting Reform again might be squeezed back to the Conservative Party if they think there is a credible chance of ousting the Labour Government.
 This is based on how many Liberal Democrat voters say they are likely to vote Conservative next time, and how many Conservatives say they would never vote Liberal Democrat.
 Assuming no other changes in votes or turnout.
 A broad church strategy:

 Win back a quarter of 2024's Liberal Democrat voters, and reverse half of this year's Conservative to Labour swing

-•

 Win back a third of Reform UK voters

 Then at the next election: